 As outlined in the USD Assessment Plan, university academic departments are responsible for the development and evaluation of department strategic goals and program student learning outcomes.
 These efforts are vital elements of well-functioning academic units, and are featured prominently in the university's assessment management platform (Nuventive).
 The rubrics below outline the quality standards by which department goals and program outcomes are evaluated by the Office of Institutional Research, Planning and Assessment.

 From 1998 to 2016, all universities governed by the South Dakota Board of Regents (SDBOR) administered the ACT Collegiate Assessment of Academic Proficiency (CAAP) examination as a primary measure of student achievement in general education coursework.
 Following the board's repeal of the CAAP requirement in 2016, the university system office initiated a major revision of system-level general education assessment procedures.
-Once adopted in final form, all relevant regental policies pertaining to the redesigned system will be posted below.
+The links below provide the foundational and working documents associated with the university's new general education assessment model.

 SDBOR policy requires all degree programs in the university system to undergo a substantive program review every seven years.
 The SDBOR policy 2:11 spells out the requirements and procedures associated with this review process for all degree programs at the University of South Dakota.
 The originating board policy is provided for general reference.